PKU-Alignment/omnisafe/docs/source/common/stastics_tool.rst

 Each experiment will be named with a hash value. which encode different set of parameters.
 In this example we set 6 kinds of parameters, that is 2 ``algorithms`` \* 3 ``batch_size``,
-so 6 hash values will be generated, which denotes 6 different set of parameters.
+so 6 hash values will be generated, which denotes 6 different sets of parameters.

 In this example, they are: